Sebfh/qr/README.md

 qr
 ==

 This is a demo of WebRT.
-It is used to scan a qr-code with use of the browsers webcam.
+It is used to scan a QR or EAN-code with use of the browsers webcam.

 ## demo